Council Tax exemptions & discounts

 We are able to reduce your Council Tax bill in some circumstances.
 Please see below for details of possible Council tax discounts.

-- For second and empty homes, please view Property reductions
+- For empty properties, please view Property reductions

 - If you're on a low income, please view Council Tax support